pantheon-systems/documentation/source/content/guides/frontend-performance/04-caching.md

 ## Optimize Non-Cached

-Improve performance on longer trips to and from the browser for instances you _want_ to bypass cache and go straight to the application:
+Improve performance on longer trips to and from the browser for instances you want to bypass cache and go straight to the application.

 ### Upgrade Your Site's PHP

-If you haven't done so already, [updated your PHP to the latest version](/php-versions).
-Upgrading your site's PHP version will improve the security, performance, and supportability of your site.
+[Upgrade your site's PHP version](/php-versions) to improve the security, performance, and supportability of your site.

 See our blog post for an example of [62% performance gains after upgrading](https://pantheon.io/blog/php-7-now-available-all-sites-pantheon).